 Some of the major problems faced by the government include the poor maintenance of major storage dams, failing water and sewerage infrastructure and outdated and poorly maintained delivery systems, which have seen municipalities across the country fail to reach a minimum health and safety standard in the quality of drinking water.

 But it is the problem of acid mine drainage (AMD) that has taken South Africa’s water resources by storm.
+AMD is one of the major culprits for the steady degeneration of the country’s groundwater reserves, particularly in the mining capital of Gauteng, where more than a century of gold mining has caused untold damage.

 The conundrum with AMD is that the past decade has seen significant and in some cases revolutionary developments in the potential treatment of AMD and sulphate-rich mine effluent.